Development of a rational route for vehicles. Calculation of logistics costs for transport

 train schedule

-4500 tons of iron ore pellets per month will be sent from Kurbakinskaya station to Kuibas station in gondola cars of model 12-132, with a carrying capacity of 69.5 tons.
-Iron ore pellets are loaded according to the car's carrying capacity.
-The mass of the train without a locomotive is: (24 + 69.5) * 60 \u003d 5610 tons, the specific consumption of fuel and energy resources will be taken as an average, equal to 750 per 100 km.
-The rate of natural loss when transporting iron ore pellets in open wagons (0.15% of the weight of the cargo).
+From the Kurbakinskaya station to the Kuybas station, 4,500 tons of iron ore pellets per month will be sent in gondola cars of model 12-132, with a carrying capacity of 69.5 tons.
+Iron ore pellets are loaded according to the carrying capacity of the car.
+The mass of the train without the locomotive is: (24+69.5)*60=5610 tons, we will take the average specific consumption of fuel and energy resources equal to 750 per 100 km.
+Norm natural loss when transporting iron ore pellets in gondola cars (0.15% of the cargo weight).

 • Kurbakinskaya - Ryazhsk 2;